-- In mixer with whisk attachment, beat egg whites until soft peaks.
-Set aside in a separate bowl.
+- In mixer with whisk attachment, beat egg whites until soft peaks form.
+Place in separate bowl and set aside.

-- Alternate and add half the dry ingredients and half the wet ingredients and blend until just combined.
-Repeat.
+- Add half the dry ingredients (flour, baking powder, salt, and cinnamon) and then half the remaining wet ingredients (buttermilk mixture and roasted bananas) and mix until just combined.

 - Fold in the beaten egg whites by hand.